ChrisPenner/ChrisPenner.github.io/site/drafts/restricting-monads.md

 E.g. see the [Backwards](https://hackage-content.haskell.org/package/transformers-0.6.2.0/docs/Control-Applicative-Backwards.html) applicative transformer in the `transformers` package.

-I hope that's enough ink to convince you that the _expressiveness_ (i.e. the breadth of programs we can express) is not a matter of "more expressible programs is always better", but rather that expressiveness exists on a continuum between ease of program analysis and expressiveness.
+I hope that's enough ink to convince you that the _expressiveness_ (i.e. the breadth of programs we can express) is not a simple matter of "more expressible programs is always better", but rather that expressiveness exists on a continuum between ease of program analysis and expressiveness.

 ```